Can You Go to Jail for Not Paying Taxes in the UK?

 Types of Penalties for Non-Payment

 Penalties for failing to pay taxes in the UK are determined based on the nature of the offense, whether it was due to negligence, deliberate action, or fraud.
-HMRC categorizes these penalties into three main types:
+HMRC categorises these penalties into three main types:

 1. Financial Penalties